rbeyer/hiproc/README.rst

-The algorithms based on the HiRISE Processing Pipelines were emulated and tested locally, but the results of each pipeline **have not** been tested directly against the results of the HiRISE Processing Pipelines, and this warning will remain until we have done so.
+The algorithms based on the HiRISE Processing Pipelines were emulated and tested locally, but the results of each pipeline **have not** been tested directly against the results of the HiRISE Processing Pipelines, and this warning will remain until I have done so.
 As a result, I would not particularly 'trust' anything produced by these programs at this time, and consider these algorithms a work-in-progress.